zinint/OSCD_Invoke-Obfuscation/OSCD - Issue - Invoke-Obfuscation.md

 #### A little tip for your regex development:
 you can copy the results from all cases for one or more obfuscation methods and paste them in [regex101](https://regex101.com/) to find possible similarities while developing a regex (you can save your progress there and even apply a dark theme (: ).

-#### Important!
+#### IMPORTANT!
 This is Open Security Collaborative Development, which is Open international cybersecurity specialist initiative aiming to solve common problems, share knowledge, and improve general security posture - DO NOT HESITATE to check the work done and improve it, if you know how!

 ## Contents
 ##### SINGLE OBFUSCATION